digital-cargo/good-practice-shipment-tracking/README.md

 - Implemented basic requests: GET, POST
 - Generating and managing links for linked data
-- Support publish and subscribe
+- Support publish and subscribe functionality

 On the data consumer side, even less functions are required for pure data consumption from the open tracking API: